 %RAS is considered out of compliance when any of the following occurs:

-- Any single test exceeds 6%. - The 4-point moving average exceeds 5%.
+- Any single test exceeds the target percentage in the JMF more than 1.0%. - The 4-point moving average exceeds the target percentage in the JMF.

 Actions to be taken if the %RAS is out of compliance: